Japan's dual citizens get a tacit nod but keep their status in the shadows | The Japan Times

 Fears that Kono’s proposal would deepen splits within the scandal-rocked LDP helped doom the initiative, as did the timing: Kono’s bid coincided with speculation that then-Prime Minister Taro Aso would call an election, something he finally did the following year.
 The LDP lost that poll, burying all chances of the Kono proposal being resurrected.

 Not surprisingly, there is plenty of opposition to flinging open the doors to dual citizenship in Japan.
 In an article in the right-wing tabloid Yukan Fuji on Sept.
-6, immigration lawyer and author Koji Yamawaki argued that dual natioanlity was undesirable because dual citizens may not be loyal to Japan.
+6, immigration lawyer and author Koji Yamawaki argued that dual nationality was undesirable because dual citizens may not be loyal to Japan.
 He also suggested that if dual citizens were involved in crime or terrorism abroad, it wouldn’t be clear which country should help them, and that people holding multiple passports could use them to commit crimes, act as spies or escape taxes.
 Finally, he raised the specter of dual citizens casting votes in Japanese elections that would benefit their other country to the detriment of Japan.

 With Prime Minister Shinzo Abe preoccupied with fixing the economy and amending the Constitution, the issue of dual citizenship again seems to be on the back burner.
 There are likely many who favor dual citizenship that are content to see it stay a nonissue during the nationalist-dominated Abe administration, which is unlikely to view the issue as favorably as Kono did in 2008.